cnlog/ImeStudy/README.md

 A normal Japanese keyboard cannot type the Kanji characters directly.
 The Japanese user inputs the Hiragana text (or Romaji-converted text) into IME and converts into Kanji or something text by the IME.

 There is Romaji input mode and Kana input mode.
 These modes are exclusive.
-You can toggle these modes by `Alt+Kana` key.
+You can toggle these modes by `Alt+VK_KANA` key.
 In Romaji input mode, typing Alphabet key makes translation from English Alphabet to Kana.
 In Kana input mode, typing actual Hiragana key makes Hiragana character input.